IreneAsay/workout-tracker/README.md

 ## Project Description

-This application helps consumers to reach their fitness goals more quickly when they track their workout progress.
+This application is designed to help consumers reach their fitness goals more quickly when they track their workout progress.

 ![Screenshot](/public/screenshot.png)